dotnet/designs/proposed/apphost-embed-install-location.md

 app-local search or the existing requirment of being partially re-written via a known placeholder.
 Changing them would add significant complexity without a compelling scenario.
-If we see confusion here, we could add an SDK warning if `AppHostDotNetRoot` or `AppHostDotNetSearch` is set for those projects.
+If we see confusion here, we could add an SDK warning if `AppHostRelativeDotNet` or `AppHostDotNetSearch` is set for those projects.